ertaku12/IntelScript/README.md

 # Capabilities
-   - Logging everything as much as JS does
+   - Logging everything as much as JS does (see logs/logs.json)
-   - Port scanning
+   - Port scanning (see logs/scan.json)
-   - Keylogging
+   - Keylogging (see logs/keylogger.json)
-   - Clipboard access
+   - Clipboard access (see logs/clipboard.json)
-   - Geographical Location
+   - Geographical Location (see logs/geolocation.json)

 # Execution Instructions